-Efforts to address water quality in Newtown Creek date back to the 1960s, when New York City was constructing wastewater resource recovery facilities (WRRFs) to treat sewage and industrial wastes during dry weather and to capture a portion of the combined sewage generated during wet weather.
-Two WRRFs service the Newtown Creek drainage area: the Bowery Bay WRRF, which began operating in 1938, and the Newtown Creek WRRF, which began operating in 1967.
+Efforts to address water quality in Newtown Creek date back to the 1960s, when New York City began constructing wastewater resource recovery facilities (WRRFs) to treat stormwater, sewage and industrial waste.
+Two WRRFs service the Newtown Creek drainage area including the Bowery Bay WRRF, which began operating in 1938, and the Newtown Creek WRRF, which began operating in 1967.

 Long Term Control Plan